Code-Institute-Submissions/Ndanema98-ConsoleHQ/README.md

    - to be able to add a console or game to the list.
 So that I can add new consoles or games to the store.
    - to be able to edit and update a console or game.
 So that I can change product prices, descriptions, images and other product criteria.
    - to be able to delete a console or game from the list.
 So that I can remove consoles or games that are no longer for sale.
+   - to be able to add a discount on to any category of console or game on the list.
+So that I can encourage customers to purchase those items.

    ### Shopper Goals